VHildingsson/VHildingsson/README.md

 <h2>About Me</h2>

-- 🔭 I’m currently studying for a Bachelors Degree in Computer Science
+- 🔭 I’m currently studying for a Bachelors Degree in Computer Science at Stockholm University
 - 🌱 I’m currently learning C#, HTML, Python and more
 - 🤔 I’m looking for jobs that hopefully kickstart my IT / Game Dev career
 - 💬 Ask me about anything Star Wars related and I got you